Scene Graph for Embodied Exploration in Cluttered Scenario: PROPOSED MODEL

 \subsubsection{Imitation Learning}

-Since the ground truth answers to the questions in any tabletop configuration are provided, we can obtain the best action behavior for the robot to explore the scene.
+Since the ground truth answers to the questions in the simulation environment are provided, we can obtain the best action behavior for the robot to explore the scene.
 Therefore, we adopt an imitation learning methodology to train the manipulator to mimic the best action behavior.
 It is essential to define a metric to evaluate the generated manipulations.
 In this work, we design an imitation policy based on the least action step metric.

-In the least action steps metric, the least steps' actions are considered the best.
+In the least action steps metric, the least steps actions are considered the best.
 For the EXISTENCE question, no action will be taken if the query object does not exist.
-Otherwise, conditioned on whether the query object can be seen directly, the robot will choose to take no action or remove one occluding object by pushing directly.
+Otherwise, conditioned on whether the query object can be seen directly, the robot will take no action or remove one occluding object by pushing directly.
 The procedure is similar to the EXISTENCE question for the COUNTING question, and the robot will remove all occluding objects.
 For the SPATIAL question, the robot will take no action if there is no spatial relationship between two query objects.
 Otherwise, the robot will push the query object on top away in order to find the answer.
-In addition, based on policy based on the least action metric, we have added an extra action to all the questions with answers \textit{``No''} or \textit{``0''} to ensure that the RGB image sequence of questions.
-These questions are not significantly different from others since the QA model will receive a series of the same images under the least action steps metric).